-Focus area outreach and community engagement
+Focus area outreach and collaborative engagement

 Once a tributary or sub-watershed area has been selected as the focus area to initiate a CWM approach, project proponents should conduct targeted outreach to identify and begin coordination efforts with key stakeholders within this focus area.
 Stakeholders include landowners and other water users, local conservation groups, road or neighborhood associations, farm associations, and other entities that represent or are familiar with the landowners and water users within the focus area, as well as the issues that are important to them.
-Discussing the overarching concepts of a CWM approach and soliciting input from community members will familiarize them with potential resources that a CWM approach can offer and can help identify program participants.
+Discussing the overarching concepts of a will familiarize them with potential resources that a CWM approach can offer and can help identify program participants.